-A Combined Phase I & II Trial of Intravesicular Abraxane, a Nanoparticle Albumin-bound Paclitaxel, for Treatment-refractory Transitional Cell Carcinoma of the Urinary Bladder
+A Combined Phase I and Phase II Trial of Intravesical Abraxane, a Biologically Interactive Albumin-bound Paclitaxel, in the Treatment of Refractory Non-muscle Invasive and in T2 Transitional Cell Bladder Cancer

 INTRODUCTION